T-Clement/nosql-sql-movies-app/readme.md

     - movies show SQL & NoSQL
     - use REDIS to cache genre of movies
     - add movie post store route
+    - update an actor name in MongoDB and update his name in all movies related to him

 - FRONTEND :
     - add Router